UoB-COMSM0110/2024-group-8/README.md

  - “This is really fun!”
  - On some occasions, button presses are not always registered - or register with one aspect of the game and not the other (e.g. taking money to buy a tower, but not producing one to place on the board).
 Users get very frustrated when this happens.
  - After selecting difficulty, the game progresses straight into gameplay.
 A buffer would be preferred.
+ - Some participants didn't realise that they needed to press 'BUY' before they could place a tower.

  ![image](https://github.com/UoB-COMSM0110/2024-group-8/blob/ed656e777c438fc46b1eddd22f5fcd895ce16ebd/images/ali_think_aloud.jpg)<br>

- [ Image X: One of our participants completing a Think Aloud Evaluation ]
+ [ Image 13: One of our participants completing a Think Aloud Evaluation ]

 #### Heuristic Evaluation